 Comparing terms in Google Trends is essential to understanding a keyword fully, especially due to the tool's use of relative interest (as opposed to absolute search volume).

-In this guide, we'll walk through how to use the feature for optimal results, as well as cover some nuances and limitations to be aware of.
+This guide covers how to use the feature for optimal results, plus some nuances and limitations to be aware of.

 Compare 2-5 terms

-Google Trends allows us to compare between 2-5 terms.
-Let's say we want to compare interest in TikTok and Reddit.
+Google Trends allows you to compare between 2-5 terms.
+Let's compare interest in TikTok and Reddit.

-Then, we'll click the "+ Compare" button and add "Reddit."
+Then, click the "+ Compare" button and add "Reddit."

 Each term will be shown in a different color to make it easy to compare their relative search interest.
 It looks like reddit recently surpassed TikTok in search interest, despite underperforming for a number of years.